Homemade chocolate pumpkin seed bark studded with ginger and apricots makes an elegant hostess gift or party favor for holiday get-togethers.

 - Using an instant-read thermometer, check temperature of chocolate.
 It should be no more than 118°.
 If it hasn't reached desired temperature, continue to heat (in 10-second increments).
 Then add reserved chocolate and stir constantly until completely melted and smooth and thermometer reads 88° to 90°.
 Chocolate is now tempered.

-- To make bark: Using an offset spatula, spread chocolate in an even layer, about ¼ inch thick, on the parchment paper.
+- Using an offset spatula, spread chocolate in an even layer, about ¼ inch thick, on the parchment paper.
 Sprinkle with the nut and fruit mixture and a pinch of fleur de sel.
 Tap the pan to settle the toppings into the chocolate.

 - Allow bark to cool until hard and use a sharp knife to cut into pieces.